svapreddy/clearx/README.md

 #### `store.push(path, value1, value2 ...valueN)`

 Push values to the end of the array at the given path.
-If the array does not exists at path, this method will create one and push the value.
+If the array does not exist at the path, this method will create one and push the value.

 ```javascript